snuhcs-course/swpp-2025-project-team-12/README.md

 ### 2.2 Backend Setup (Django)

-1. Create a virtual environment and activate it:
+1. Create a virtual environment and activate it: example is conda, but we recommend using venv
 ```bash
 cd MnA_BE
 conda create -n dailyinsight python=3.10